Quantum colored strings in the hole-doped $t$-$J_z$ model: Quantum String and model

+The ground state of cuprate without doping is the Mott insulator with antiferromagnetic (AF) spin order.
 When a single hole is doped into the AF background, it can move to another site through the hopping process.
-However, as demonstrated in Fig.~\ref{fig01}(a), the creation of ferromagnetic bonds coincide with the breaking of AF bonds along the path of the hole, resulting in an energy cost proportional to the path length.
+However, the creation of ferromagnetic bonds coincides with the breaking of AF bonds along the path of the hole, resulting in an energy cost proportional to the path length {[Fig.~\ref{fig01}(a)]}.
 This confinement of the hole by the AF background is usually known as the Nagaoka mechanism~\cite{nagaoka01, nagaoka02}.

 However, recent studies on the Hubbard model and the $t$-$J$ model~\cite{Hubbard_Science, Hubbard_PRL, Hubbard_PRX, t-J1, t-J_ext1, t-J_ext2, t-J_ext3} have shown that holes can induce the stripe phase, characterized by the stable presence of a $\pi$-phase shift between two neighboring magnetic domains.
-According to Jan {Zaanen}'s scenario, these holes collectively form an elastic quantum string, depicted in Fig.~\ref{fig01}(b).
-Consequently, the incommensurate magnetic order observed in experiments can be attributed to the effective repulsive interaction between strings~\cite{Zaanen_stripe}.
-In the following section, we will review Zaanen's string model as a primer before discussing the novel colored string (CS) model.
+According to Jan {Zaanen}'s scenario, these holes collectively form an elastic quantum string.
+Subject to the topological constraint, two domains exhibit either a $0$ or $\pi$-phase shift, with the string identified as a $0$-phase or $\pi$-phase string, respectively.
+In comparison, the $\pi$-phase string can vibrate more readily through hole hopping and has lower energy compared to the $0$-phase string, so that the $\pi$-phase string usually appears to be more stable in cuprate related models {[Figs.~\ref{fig01}(b,c)]}.
+Most importantly, the incommensurate magnetic order observed in experiments can be attributed to the effective repulsive interaction between strings~\cite{Zaanen_stripe}. {In this work, we refer to each hole stripe as a CS, emphasizing the fundamental role of the CS in our effective theory.
+For instance, we use the term ``filled CS" rather than ``filled stripe".}